cms-ml/documentation/content/inference/tensorflow2.md

     cmsml.tensorflow.save_graph("graph.pb", cmodel, variables_to_constants=True)
     ```

+    The input will be named `"x"` while the output is named `"y"`.
+    To cross check the names, you can save the graph in text format by using the extension `".pb.txt"`.

     ??? hint "Different method: Frozen signatures"
         Instead of creating a polymorphic `tf.function` and extracting a concrete one in a second step, you can directly define an input signature upon definition.